 Note: Kid Comfort packs are designed for kids who can sit up by themselves.
 Maximum pack weight should not exceed 48 lbs (including gear and kid).

-The Deuter Kids Pack and Junior Pack give your youngin’ a cool and comfortable option for school backpacks or hiking day packs during family outings, and the Fox 30 and Fox 40 are great entry-level kids packs for backpacking.
+The Deuter Kids Pack and Junior Pack give your youngin’ a cool and comfortable option for school backpacks or hiking day packs during family outings, and the Fox 30 is a great entry-level kids packs for backpacking.
 Scout troops and adventurous families love these kids’ packs, as they provide the same function (and fashion!) as adult packs, only in kid sizes.
 Plus, they have adjustable torsos that will grow with your kid, so you don’t have to buy them a new pack every time they shoot up another two inches.